-Following a successful entry audit, compliance audits are conducted annually for two years to ensure the operator continues to meet the requirements of accreditation.
+Following a successful entry audit, compliance audits are conducted annually for two years to ensure the Operator continues to meet the requirements of accreditation.

-Compliance audits consist of an audit of the transport operators' processes and systems to ensure the modules have been integrated and adhered to within the operator's business practices.
+Compliance audits consist of an audit of the Operators' processes and systems to ensure the modules have been effectively integrated into the Operator's business and are adhered to by the Operator.